 Remarketing ads.
 Whether you love them or hate them, they’re extremely effective.
 They’re those ads that follow you around the internet.
 You were looking at a nice gift for your wife, but hadn’t bought it yet.
 Now you see ads for the not-yet-purchased item on dictionary.com, a wiki-article, and your favorite blog.

-We’ve found that retargeting ads on the Google Display Network are highly-effective for most industries.
+We’ve found that google retargeting ads on the Google Display Network are highly-effective for most industries.
 Want to double your sales leads from Google remarketing for the same price?
 Keep reading.

 What is Google Remarketing?